splitrb/split/README.md

 ### Requirements

+Split v4.0+ is currently tested with Ruby >= 2.5 and Rails >= 5.0.

-Split currently requires Ruby 1.9.3 or higher.
-If your project requires compatibility with Ruby 1.8.x and Rails 2.3, please use v0.8.0.
+If your project requires compatibility with Ruby 2.4.x or older Rails versions.
+You can try v3.0 or v0.8.0(for Ruby 1.9.3)

 Split uses Redis as a datastore.

-Split only supports Redis 2.0 or greater.
+Split only supports Redis 4.0 or greater.

 If you're on OS X, Homebrew is the simplest way to install Redis: